-- Please come prepared with a completed brief health screening form. - Check-in at the check-in table where staff will check you in and ensure all paperwork is completed, and distribute luggage tags once confirming your pick-up method and location. - Turn in all medication(s) in original container(s) (do not pack in camper's luggage). - Camper will have a brief lice-check. - Upon completeing the lice check, you will receive a green boarding pass which will allow your camper to get on the bus.
-At the bus, you will receive a claim check for your camper.
-You may leave once your camper is on the bus and you have your claim check.
+- Please come prepared with a completed brief health screening form. - Check-in at the check-in table where staff will check you in and ensure all paperwork is completed, and distribute luggage tags once confirming your pickup method and location. - Turn in all medication(s) in original container(s) (do not pack in camper's luggage). - Camper will have a brief lice-check. - Upon completeing the lice check, you will receive a green boarding pass which will allow your camper to get on the bus.
+At the bus, you will receive a pickup ticket for your camper.
+You may leave once your camper is on the bus and you have your pick-up ticket.